 - An online business located in Kentucky is selling taxable products to Kentucky residents

-- Total sales of tangible personal property to Kentucky residents is $100,000 or more; or
+- Making total sales of tangible personal property to Kentucky residents of $100,000 or more; or

-- Having 200 or more transactions to Kentucky residents.
+- Shipping 200 or more transactions to Kentucky residents.

 What products and services are taxable in Kentucky?

 There are a few exceptions, but almost all physical products are taxable when sold at retail in Kentucky.
 Common examples include:

 - Sale of tangible personal property – General merchandise like vehicles, furniture, appliances, and clothing